pluralsight/guides/published/front-end-javascript/build-an-angular-2-application-that-displays-wallpapers-using-the-reddit-api/article.md

     ]
 };
 ```
 [Webpack](https://webpack.github.io/) uses [loaders](https://webpack.github.io/docs/loaders.html) and [plugins](https://webpack.github.io/docs/using-plugins.html) as its main building blocks.
-They are used to load project depenendices and treat them as modules with a particular functionality.
+They are used to load project dependencies and treats them as modules with a particular functionality.
 We utilize the Webpack loaders we listed in <code>package.json</code> to organize the different assets in the application.

 Webpack's configuration for entry and exit will give you a hint about the next step:
 ```